sphinx-doc/sphinx/doc/concepts.rst

    documents in the ``recipe`` folder, then all remaining documents (except the one containing the directive, of course.) [#]_

+   The special entry name ``self`` stands for the document containing the toctree directive.
+This is useful if you want to generate a "sitemap" from the toctree.

    You can also give a "hidden" option to the directive, like this::

       .. toctree::